Facilitator, Team Members, Stakeholders

 What is it?

 The Social Contract is a simple, yet highly effective manner to enable team autonomy and self accountability for engagements.
+The Social Contract is created by and for the team.
 It looks to codify the behaviors and expectations of the team.
 It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

 To effectively use this practice you should look to create the following outcomes:

 - The team agreed holds each other accountable to the contract.
 Having every team member physically sign the contract can provide a good starting point for this.

 - Revisit the social contract often and update it as necessary

 Try to guide the team to a contract that encourages positivity, autonomy, and respect.

 - What sort of team culture do you want to build?

 - Open, positive, blame-free, constructive

 - No magic, no wizardry, no ninjas - build shared understanding